This PDF is the current document as it appeared on Public Inspection on 05/24/2017 at 08:45 am.

-Small agricultural service firms, which includes importers and USDA-accredited laboratories who perform services required by import regulations, are defined by the Small Business Administration (SBA) as those having annual receipts of less than $7,500,000 (13 CFR 121.201).
+Small agricultural service firms, which includes importers, are defined by the Small Business Administration (SBA) as those having annual receipts of less than $7,500,000 (13 CFR 121.201).

 Based on 2015 reporting, USDA estimates that there were two importers and two receivers of tomatoes that were exempt from 8e requirements.
 Although USDA does not have access to data about the business sizes of these importers and receivers, it is likely that the majority may be classified as large entities.

-As part of the full implementation of ITDS, importers and receivers will report exempt shipments through CBP's ACE system and AMS's CEMS system, which, as noted earlier, is currently under development and will eventually replace MOLS.
-An affirmation of interim rule as final rule was published in the Federal Register on June 25, 2015 (80 FR 36465) that provided for the electronic submission of FV-6 forms, a practice that has existed since MOLS was implemented in 2008 but was not reflected in the regulations.
+As part of the full implementation of ITDS, importers and receivers report exempt shipments through CBP's Automated Commercial Environment (ACE) system and AMS' Compliance and Enforcement Management System (CEMS).
+CEMS was developed by AMS to replace AMS' Marketing Order Online System (MOLS), an online system that was used from its implementation in 2008 until it was replaced by CEMS in 2016.
+An affirmation of interim rule as final rule was published in the Federal Register on June 25, 2015, (80 FR 36465) that provided for the electronic submission of FV-6 forms, a practice that has existed since MOLS was implemented in 2008 but was not reflected in the regulations.
 This action imposes no additional burden on importers and receivers of exempt tomatoes.

-Regarding alternatives to this action, AMS determined that these changes to the regulations were needed to comply with the ITDS mandate.
-Moving an outdated, paper-based exempt form-filing requirement from the import tomato regulations to the safeguard section of the vegetable import regulations standardizes the regulations and properly provides for the current requirement of filing a paper or electronic form FV-6, which will benefit importers and receivers who import these exempt tomatoes.
-In addition, changing the pistachio regulations by removing the paper-based “stamp and fax” requirement streamlines the regulations and reduces the burden on the trade.
-The other administrative changes made in this action will also provide the import trade with accurate information.
+Regarding alternatives to this action, AMS determined that these changes to the regulations were needed to comply with ITDS requirements.
+Moving an outdated, paper-based exempt form-filing requirement from the import tomato regulations to the safeguard section of the vegetable import regulations standardized the regulations and properly provided for the current requirement of filing a paper or electronic form FV-6, which benefits importers and receivers who import these exempt tomatoes.
+In addition, changing the pistachio regulations by removing the paper-based “stamp and fax” requirement streamlined the regulations and reduced the burden on the trade.
+The other administrative changes made in the interim rule provided the import trade with accurate information.

 Further, importers are already familiar with the long-existing process and requirement to file FV-6 forms for commodities exempt from 8e regulations.
 Also, the import trade is fully aware of the ITDS initiative, which is designed to streamline and automate the filing of import shipment data.